mmichlin66/mimcss-site/guide/style-property-types.md

 Now we can use the string `"myFavColor"` (or its `css.Colors.myFavColor` counterpart) in any place where color values are accepted.

-## Complex Property Types
+## Complex property types
 There are quite a few CSS properties with complex property types, whose values involve multiple parts of different types.
 Mimcss strives to make assigning values to these properties as easy and type-safe as possible and employs all types available in TypeScript including tuples, arrays, objects and functions.

 > Note: we distinguish tuples from arrays in that tuple has a pre-defined number of elements, which can be of different types.
 TypeScript doesn't have a special type for tuples, although it is possible to define a type as an array with a finite number of elements with different types.
 TypeScript will enforce element types for such arrays.

 Mimcss defines a separate type for each complex property.
-The `string` type is also part of type definition for these properties, so that developers can simply set property values as strings without the need to use the `raw()` function.
-Note, however, that with the special property types, developers can leverage the full power of the TypeScript language as well as Mimcss features such as custom CSS properties, constants, etc.
+With these property types, developers can leverage the full power of the TypeScript language as well as Mimcss features such as custom CSS properties, constants, etc.

 The following list gives a brief description of the complex properties: